 The policy will start to pay out after your chosen deferred period and will continue to pay out until you either find a new job or the claims period has expired.

-You can opt to include Accident and Sickness Insurance in your plan to ensure you are financially protected should you lose your income due to ill health or an accident as well as redundancy.
+You can include Accident and Sickness Insurance in your plan to ensure you’re financially protected should you lose your income due to ill health or an accident.

-As with any insurance product, there are some exclusions Unemployment Insurance has that you need to be aware of.
-The most common exclusions are detailed below:
+As with any insurance product, there are some exclusions you need to be aware of.
+The most common exclusions are:

-It is only designed to cover instances of redundancy that are forced.
-You can’t, for instance, take voluntary redundancy and make a claim on such a policy as you’ve put yourself out of a job.
+Unemployment Insurance is only designed to cover instances of involuntary redundancy.
+For instance, you can’t take voluntary redundancy and make a claim on such a policy as you’ve put yourself out of a job.

 You must also have no knowledge, or potential knowledge, of any upcoming redundancies in your department / company when you take out this insurance.
 If you’ve been made aware that you could be laid off, this product is unlikely to work for you.